galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 That will generate a MultiQC report with aggregated output from the tools below.

-**You do not need to run the steps below.**

-That is to show how you could run the tools individually and what parameters were set for this dataset.
+**You do not need to run the hands-on steps below.** They are just to show how you could run the tools individually and what parameters were used for the tools in the workflow.

 ## Strandness